okohll/abdocs/content/docs/views/joins/_index.md

 We'd start by creating a view of all product/month combinations over the past 12 months.
 See the [series generation](https://todo.com) example in the calculations section for how to do this.

-We'd then create a calculation 'product month' which would join together the product code and the month name.
+We'd then create a calculation 'product month' which would merge the product code and the month name.
 A similar calculation would be created in a 'sales' view, which shows individual sale lines, each with a product and month.

 Finally, we'd join the two views together, the product/month combinations on the left, the sales view on the right, choosing the 'product month' calculations from each as the fields to match on.